Links: | Home | Site Index |

 7.)
 If you want to mount your bracket in a location where you cannot use a corner-tie, for example above a door, we have a set-up that will enable you to do that.
 It's another bracket with a short pole with a screw-eye in the end of it.
 The bracket angle and pole length are adjusted to position the screw-eye a little below the bottom inside corner of the flag, and then the corner of the flag is attached here instead of to the wall.

 8.)
 If you have a special situation and you have a problem mounting your hardware, please don't hesitate to phone (800-338-0359) or email (bisgrove@bisgrove.com).
 We may have seen your situation before and have an answer for you.
+The person to speak with about hardware is Mark Bisgrove.

 Go to top of "Hardware Info" page

-MOUNTING BRACKETS ON MASONARY
+MOUNTING BRACKETS ON MASONRY

 1.)
 Position the bracket so that none of the holes falls on a seam (between bricks, blocks, etc.) and so that it is on a fairly smooth and level spot.